joolstorrentecalo/gitlab-foss/doc/user/packages/container_registry/reduce_container_registry_storage.md

 running a cleanup policy on a project may have some performance risks.
 If a project runs a policy to remove thousands of tags, the GitLab background jobs may get backed up or fail completely.
+For projects created before GitLab 12.8, you should enable container cleanup policies only if the number of tags being cleaned up is minimal.

 ## More container registry storage reduction options